When it comes to customer feedback, responding to negative reviews isn’t always fun. But it’s rarely an option either.

 There’s a number of things to consider when responding to negative reviews on Google, Facebook, Yelp or similar review sites.
 We'll go over six key things to consider when replying to negative customer feedback and provide six example templates of how you can respond if someone leaves a negative review of your business.

-When writing a response to a negative review, keep it brief and get to the point.
+When writing a response to a negative online review, keep it brief and get to the point.
 Steer the customer towards having a conversation to resolve the issue and suggest taking it offline.